vercel/next.js/docs/basic-features/image-optimization.md

 > The `next/image` component's default loader is not supported when using [`next export`](/docs/advanced-features/static-html-export.md).
 However, other loader options will work.

 > The `next/image` component's default loader uses the ['squoosh'](https://www.npmjs.com/package/@squoosh/lib) library for image resizing and optimization.
 This library is quick to install and suitable for a dev server environment.
 For a production environment, it is strongly recommended that you install the optional [`sharp`](https://www.npmjs.com/package/sharp) library by running `yarn add sharp` in your project directory.
+If sharp is already installed but can't be resolved you can manually pass the path to it via the `NEXT_SHARP_PATH` environment variable e.g. `NEXT_SHARP_PATH=/tmp/node_modules/sharp`

 ## Caching